kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

-### Upgrading With Zero Downtime in Production

-By default the ingress-nginx controller has service interruptions whenever it's pods are restarted or redeployed.
-In order to fix that, see the excellent blog post by Lindsay Landry from Codecademy: [Kubernetes: Nginx and Zero Downtime in Production](https://medium.com/codecademy-engineering/kubernetes-nginx-and-zero-downtime-in-production-2c910c6a5ed8).

 ### Migrating from stable/nginx-ingress

 There are two main ways to migrate a release from `stable/nginx-ingress` to `ingress-nginx/ingress-nginx` chart: